wallacepontes/code-o-share/README.md

 Introduction
 ---------------------

-Code-O-Share provide simple and working examples that can be used for education
+Code-O-Share provides simple and working examples that can be used for education

 Be sure to read this entire document before you attempt to work with the Code-O-Share.
 It contains the following information: